 Tool car 6503 is a Kaslo Shops resin kit for the outside-braced wood boxcars, with windows inserted and steps underneath the doors added.
 Cable car 6504 is scratch-built in styrene with Intermountain ends and roof, and etched detail parts.
 Panel track car 6510 is entirely scratch-built with sections of Code 40 track for the panels, and etched detail parts.
 The models were finished with acrylic paints and ORO decals.

-Crane idler 6502 is built and awaiting paint, and the tie & truck car is waiting upon acquisition of the correct Atlas boxcar to start from.
-The Brownhoist crane will be assembled from custom 3D printed parts.
+Crane idler 6502 and tie and & truck car BCOL 6505 are built and awaiting paint, and the Brownhoist crane will be assembled from custom 3D printed parts.